Looking for official ACT practice? The Official ACT Prep Guide (or The Real ACT Prep Guide) is a great resource.

-There are three full practice tests included in this guide, counting the initial practice test that you'll use to diagnose your mistakes in part two.
+There are four full practice tests included in this guide, counting the initial practice test that you'll use to diagnose your mistakes in part two.
 The online bonus content includes 400 extra official ACT practice questions (100 each for English, Math, Reading, and Science).
 In the next section, I'll go through my full review of the book with extensive details on its strengths and weaknesses.

 The Official ACT Prep Guide Review

 There are many reasons to like or dislike this version of the Red Book.
 I'll start with the positive attributes of the guide and move onto its not-so-awesome qualities.